 Like many, my interest in model railroading started as a kid in my early teens.
 In 1972, the fad stage of model railroads was not quite over, and I wanted a layout of my own.
 It was a simple HO scale 4'x6' oval with the typical spur or two, mountain with tunnel, and a couple trains.
 At the time, I never took it much past the initial build stage and running DC locomotives around at hyper-speed, but it was still fun and memorable.
 Other interests in my teens took over, though, and then college and life in general.
 My model railroad years seemed to have been in the past.

 A year passed with no progress, but I finally determined to start working on the layout in earnest.
 By then, my armchair modelling had progressed significantly, and I realized that an HO scale layout in a fairly small oddly-shaped space (roughly 16'x6') would not come close to meeting my model railroading desires.
-I wanted something based on areas of NH I love with both operations and continuous running possibilities.
-So I made the decision to jump to N scale, tore out the HO scale layout I had started back in our apartment dining area, and started over on the then-named "MEC and B&M Scenic Railroad", now named and featured in this site as the "Northern New England Scenic Model Railroad"
+I wanted something based on scenic areas of NH I love with both operations and continuous running possibilities.
+So I made the decision to jump to N scale, tore out the HO scale layout I had started back in our apartment dining area, and started over on the then-named "MEC and B&M Scenic Railroad", renamed and featured in this site as the "Northern New England Scenic Model Railroad".